rajhotagit19/AZ-900-MsAzureFundamentals/Instructions/Walkthroughs/18-Explore the Trust Center.md

 3. In the **Global** group, click **ISO 27001**.
 Scroll through the information provided.
 Scrolling down on the page will take you to a section **Compliance offerings specifically for Azure**

-    **Note:** The ISO 27001 Information Security Management Standards page is typical of the type of complaince information we provide.
+    **Note:** The ISO 27001 Information Security Management Standards page is typical of the type of compliance information we provide.

 # Task 2: Access the Service Trust Portal (STP)